idelgado2/gws_finID_portal/README.md

 * standardization & cross-referencing of photoID labels for consistent formating and avoid duplicates/errors;
 * set of mandatory fields necessary for entering data;
-* dynamic leaflet map for click-friendly estimation of sighting's GPS location;
+* dynamic leaflet map for click-friendly estimation of sighting's GPS location, with associated latitude and longitude input boxes;
 * auto-populating tables for quick visual checks of data entry;
-* data review stage that is independent of data entry & auto-populates a review table based on the survey's date, location, and the data previously staged with that metadata.
+* data review stage that auto-populates a review table based on the survey's date, location, and the data previously staged with that metadata.
+This review table is editable and will finalize the data that will be saved to the AWS server

 ## Survey Info
 The app starts by collecting data on the survey's location, date, crew, vessel, effort, and any notes or observations from that day.
 Since this info is central to the organizing observations and autopopulates photoID fields for sightings, data entry should focus on entering surveys individually.
 Any data pertaining to the entire survey should be entered in this panel